galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 > ### {% icon question %} Find when the maximum PM2.5 is forecasted
 >
-> When is forecasted the maximum PM2.5 value?
+> When is the maximum PM2.5 value forecasted?
 >
 > > ### {% icon solution %} Solution
 > > We will select a sub-area: 11.
 East to 15.0 East and 40.
 N to 43.
 N and average over the entire selected area and search where the maximum PM2.5 value of 59.13694382 μm.m-3 is found.
 The maximum PM2.5 value occurs on 2021-12-22 at 20:00 UTC.